mcarson16/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview
 The purpose of this project is to train and evaluate models that predict credit risk using data from LendingClub.
-Three different approaches will be attempted and compared:
+Three different approaches and a total of 6 models will be attempted and compared:
   1. Resampling Models
-  2. SMOTEENN Algorithm
+  3. SMOTEENN Algorithm
-  3. Ensemble Classifiers
+  4. Ensemble Classifiers

 ## Resources
 - Data: [LoanStats_2019Q1.csv and Salary_Data.csv](https://github.com/mcarson16/Credit_Risk_Analysis/blob/main/Resources.zip)